Facts and figures

 Mbarara is the administrative capital of southwestern Uganda.
-The district boarders Ibanda and Kiruhura Districts to the north; Kiruhura and Isingiro Districts to the east; Isingiro and Ntungamo Districts to the south; and Sheema District to the west.
+The district boarders Ibanda and Kiruhura Districts to the north; Kiruhura and Isingiro Districts to the east; Isingiro and Rwampara Districts to the south; and Sheema District to the west.
 The district headquarters is located 270 kilometers (170 miles), by road, southwest of the capital city, Kampala.

 Size and population